asorbini/rticonnextdds-ros2-adapter/README.md

 # ROS 2 helper for Connext DDS applications

-`rticonnextdds-ros2-adapter` is an open-source C/C++ library to help applications built with Connext DDS to interact with the [ROS 2 graph](https://docs.ros.org/en/rolling/Tutorials/Understanding-ROS2-Nodes.html#the-ros-2-graph) and other components of the ROS 2 ecosystem.
+`rticonnextdds-ros2-adapter` is an open-source C/C++ library to help applications built with Connext DDS interact with the [ROS 2 graph](https://docs.ros.org/en/rolling/Tutorials/Understanding-ROS2-Nodes.html#the-ros-2-graph) and other components of the ROS 2 ecosystem.

 ## Building